miamibc/joker-telegram-bot/README.md

 For example, `onPrivateSticker` or `onStickerPrivate` will be called when both `sticker` and `private` is found in request.

 Parameter of this method is used get message details and react.
 For example `$event->answerMessage()` or `$event->answerSticker()` is a shortcut to answer same channel or private user, by message or sticker.
+Other actions can be found in `Joker\Event` class.

 Return value of plugin method can be: